 We reviewed our list of the best travel credit cards and pulled out four excellent introductory travel rewards cards.
 We avoided cards that limit rewards to a specific airline, as well as cards with pricey annual fees (like the Chase Sapphire Reserve® card, which offers a lot of points and perks but also attaches a $450 annual fee).
 Instead, we selected the top starter travel cards for people who want to learn how travel rewards work and start earning rewards of their own.

-The Bank of America® Travel Rewards credit card is great for people who want to try out the benefits of a travel card without having to commit to an annual fee.
+The Bank of America® Travel Rewards Visa® credit card is great for people who want to try out the benefits of a travel card without having to commit to an annual fee.
 You get an unlimited 1.5 points per dollar on every purchase — and if you have a Bank of America checking or savings account, you get a 10% customer points bonus.
 Earn another 25,000 bonus points by making $1,000 in purchases in the first 90 days of card ownership.
-As an added bonus, there is a 0% intro APR for the first 12 statement closing dates, then 17.24% – 25.24% variable thereafter.
+As an added bonus, there is a 0% intro APR on purchases for the first 12 billing cycles, then 16.74% – 24.74% variable thereafter.

 You can redeem your points as statement credits for qualified travel purchases.
 In other words, you’ll book the travel first through a retailer of your choice, then visit your Bank of America account and turn your points into a statement credit against that purchase.
 Bank of America’s flat-rate point structure combined with a single, easy redemption option makes this card ideal for people who want to earn travel rewards without having to do a lot of extra work.